rachidfahmi/UAV_Swarm_Project/README.md

 ## Cell-DEVS Model

+### DEVS Formalism
+This model leverages **Cell-DEVS**, a formalism that combines DEVS atomic/coupled models with cellular automata locality constraints.
+Cell-DEVS ensures that each cell transitions based only on its local neighborhood state and inputs, enabling efficient parallel simulation while maintaining formal DEVS semantics.

 ### Environment
 The simulation grid is discrete, 30×30 (base) or 50×50 (complex).
 Each cell maintains:
 - **prob** — belief/probability of target presence [0, 1]